kojira/BottleMessenger/README.md

    - `NOSTR_RELAYS`: JSON array of Nostr relay URLs
 4. Start the server: `npm run dev`

+### Dashboard Access

+The dashboard is intended for personal use only and does not include authentication.
+Please ensure you deploy it in a secure environment and do not expose it to public access.

 ### Development Guide

 1. **Database Setup**